 The potential downside of such monetization is that people must be prepared to pay for your content.
 So you need good recommendations, and/or good quality free content – offering even better, or more detailed/specific content for paid members.

 Upside of this monetization method is that your income is in line with the number of visitors (no one views for free).
 Having many visitors usually ask for better website optimization and better, more expensive hosting servers, so it helps if higher income (out)matches greater expenses.

 Alternative could be putting loads of ads on your website, enabling the paid subscribers to see the contents without the adverts.

 The downside of this model is that many people will just put up with the annoying ads, or use AdBlocker browser add-ons.
 More on add blockers in the next chapter.

 Another example of this is BikeGremlin consulting page.
 I give free advice via my website comment section, but for those who want “live” communication, or fast response, I charge for each 30 minutes.
 The positive side of this is that only those who really need help (and are willing to pay) call me, not those who won’t bother “to Google”.
 This leaves me enough time to help those who really need help.

 5.2.
 Showing paid adverts

 There are services for automated advert placing on your website.
 The most popular is Google AdSense.
-You can read more details about it in my Google AdSense experiment post.
+For more details, see my Google AdSense experiment, my Setupad (an AdSense alternative) experiment, as well as my Mediavine experience/review.

 Also, if your website is of good quality and has a lot of visitors, various companies might start asking you for advertising on your website.
 Or you could offer advertising space on your website to companies (advertising policy on my cycling website).